tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-testing.md

  - optimizing code
  - etc

-Somebody will claim that you can do that anytime but how many of us have heard arguments like "if we change X we will need retest the whole Y so lets not do it"?
+Somebody will claim that you can do that anytime.
+But how many of us have heard arguments like "if we change X we will need retest the whole Y so lets not do it"?

 Writing tests is the best way to describe what the code should do.
-It can be enforced automatically and effortlessly after it's checked in your CI.
+It can be enforced automatically and effortlessly after it's checked into your CI.

 Also, please pay attention to the fact that I am not talking about the tests as a way to ensure that there are no bugs.
-You can't ensure that with the automatic tests.
+Tests can really give you any guarantees here.

 # First-class citizen
 Due to the reasons above, I am certain that tests (end-to-end, integration, unit, etc) deserve to be regarded as a first-class citizen in your codebase.

-They deserve to be refactored and all of the principles like SOLID should apply as it applies to the regular code.
+They deserve to be refactored and all of the principles like [SOLID](https://en.wikipedia.org/wiki/SOLID) should apply as it applies to the regular code.

 So whenever you see a code repetition or some other kind of code smell, you should address in the same way as you would do with the code that's being tested.

-# Tests as documentation

 # Structuring a test
 Every test should have 3 major parts: